dennisXZX/Jumbo-notes/README.md

 7. When all your sub-tasks related to the story are complete, you can merge your branch into `the_frontier`, which is a release candidate branch

 8. `the_frontier` branch will finally be merged into `master`

-__Questions in codebase__

-BaseGameOffer.js – how react-motion works